eldraco/Salamandra/README.md

 ## Tips

 - The wider the range of frequencies selected, the longer the analysis takes.
-- The wider the range, the more probabilities to find mics
+- The wider the range, the more probabilities to find microphones.
-- Once you know the prob freq you can narrow it down with the parameters
+- Once you know the prob freq you can narrow it down with the parameters.

 # TODO
+1. Make more clear if there is a detection or not
-- Separate the FP by
+2. Separate the FP by
-    - Sound generation
+    - Sound generation based on the length of the histogram
     - Discard the frequencies that do not look like analog audio (Equidistant freqs)
+3. Logs in file
+4. Make the execution of rtl_power in another process in the background